radekstepan/mistok/README.md

 1. Expects you to use **Google OpenID auth** automatically creating an account for you on the server upon authentication.
 2. Uses flat file databases.
 3. Uses custom NIH web server.
+4. When specifying the host, `127.0.0.1` or `0.0.0.0` does not work on Opera while `localhost` does not work in Chrome.